Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Tie the Obi — You’re Done! 🎉

-Wrap the hanhaba obi around your waist 2–3 times and tie it at the back in a “bunko bow.”
-The bow should sit just above your lower back.
+Wrap the hanhaba obi around your waist 2–3 times and tie a “bunko bow” at the back.
 Turn around, smile — you look amazing!

 💎